torbsd/torbsd.github.io/faq.md

 To a large extent, __TDP's__ target audience is those already familiar with the BSDs.
 Significant numbers in the BSD community have access to data center space for running relays, are developers who hack code, etc. It's about getting the BSD community engaged into the Tor scene, not so much vice-versa.

 For those interested in running a BSD relay, command-line interactions are similar enough to the Linux distros.
 While not the default shell on any BSD, bash is available as a port and package on all of them, although shells such as tcsh and ksh are more than capable in themselves.
+As a matter of fact, migrating from bash might [decrease security patching time](https://web.nvd.nist.gov/view/vuln/search-results?query=bash&search_type=all&cves=on) compared to [tcsh](https://web.nvd.nist.gov/view/vuln/search-results?query=tcsh&search_type=all&cves=on) or even [ancient, non-OpenBSD versions of ksh](https://web.nvd.nist.gov/view/vuln/search-results?query=ksh&search_type=all&cves=on).

 The BSD install processes vary, but after a few tries, it's hardly a difficult task.
 For the BSDs, there is no assumption that graphical installers are "easier" than non-graphical ones.